rsnpj/notes-site/notes/Year_3/Codes_and_Cryptography/Data_Compression/Huffman_Coding.md

 Huffman codes can be extended to non-binary alphabets.
 For an alphabet of D characters, we group the D least likely symbols at each stage of reducing the source.

-When expending the code we append each of the D characters to one of the least likely symbol's codewords.
+When expanding the code we append each of the D characters to one of the least likely symbol's codewords.

 We must end up with exactly D symbols in the final source.
 So we may need to pad the original source up to $D+k(D+1)$ by adding symbols of probability 0